Introduction

 Your device must now display a GUI similar to the one shown below.

-Tapping on the ‘ON’ button must switch ON the relay the ‘OFF’ button must switch it OFF.
+Tapping on the ‘ON’ button must switch on the relay and the ‘OFF’ button must switch it off.
 The status of the relay is also shown onscreen.

 Code Explanation